odoo/documentation/accounting/others/adviser/budget.rst

 Analytical account
 ------------------

-Odoo needs to know which costs or expenses are relevant to a specified budget.
+Twenty20 needs to know which costs or expenses are relevant to a specified budget.
 To do so we need to link our invoices and expenses to a defined analytical account.
 Create an analytical account by entering the Accounting module and clicking